fmbot-discord/docs/docs/commands/plays.md

 ### .recent (`.r`)

-Shows your latest scrobbles.
+Shows your latest plays.

 Options:

-* Amount - Number of scrobbles.
-Can only be between 1 and 10.
-Defaults to 5.
 * User - Select another user by mention, Discord ID or Last.fm username (`lfm:username`)

 !!! note "Examples"
     `.r`

     `.recent`

-    `.recent 10`

-    `.recent 5 user`
+!!! info ""
+    For supporters this command expands to your full listening history. <a href="/supporter/">Get .fmbot supporter here.</a>

 ---